dotnet/csharplang/proposals/low-level-struct-improvements.md

     - A member that is not declared on a `struct`
     - A `static` member, `init` member or constructor on a `struct`
     - A parameter marked `scoped`
+    - A parameter passed by value
+    - A parameter passed by reference that is not implicitly scoped

 ### ScopedRefAttribute
 The `scoped` annotations will be emitted into metadata via the type `System.Runtime.CompilerServices.ScopedRefAttribute` attribute.
 This attribute will be matched by name meaning it does not need to appear in any specific assembly.